bhauth/MON/README.md

 That generates .json files from the input files.
 Note that:
 - that code is probably terrible
-- it doesn't currently handle schemas
+- it doesn't currently handle:
+    - schemas
-    - or placing data nested in previous structures
+    - naming array elements to place data in them
 - Node takes hundreds of milliseconds to start up